Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Method

-To solve this problem, we propose a novel training regime, called Weight Noise Reduction Training (WeNoRT).
-It starts with a conventional training phase, followed by a noise-constrained training phase with the aim of pruning the inner network noise, thus improving its signal-to-noise ratio.
+To solve this problem, we apply a weight pruning~\cite{han2015learning,liu2018rethinking} method that starts with a conventional training phase, followed by a noise-constrained training phase with the aim of pruning the inner network noise, thus improving its signal-to-noise ratio.
 The network architecture is perfectly consistent, assuming no further modifications at testing time.
-The steps required by our training regime are formally described in Algorithm~\ref{alg_1}.
+The steps required by weight pruning are formally described in Algorithm~\ref{alg_1}.
 The training starts with the random initialization of the weights $W$ from a normal distribution, as usual.